bhowiebkr/laserlevel/README.md

-## fork of the original work.
+### Fork of the original work.
 Image rotate option (because my sensor is rotated the other way)

 # Betzuka laser level